Elizabeth line: What is Crossrail and when does it open?

 - Farringdon to Canary Wharf will drop from 24 minutes to 10 minutes

-- Liverpool St to Paddington will take 10 minutes
+- Liverpool St to Paddington - cut from 18 to 10 minutes

 How much will fares cost?